 Table of Contents

-Before installing ImageMagick, it is recommended to check and ensure that your system is up-to-date to prevent any potential issues.
+Before installing ImageMagick, it is recommended to ensure your system is up-to-date to prevent any potential issues.
 This can be done by running a system upgrade check to update all packages to their latest versions.

 sudo dnf upgrade --refresh